Will the police unlock your car for free?

-The cost for a locksmith to unlock a car typically ranges from about $50 to $250, according to eLocal.com.
+If your keys are locked in your car, the cost for a locksmith to unlock it typically ranges from about $50 to $250, according to eLocal.com.
 Towing services or car dealerships can be expensive too.
-For peace of mind, many people purchase roadside assistance through an auto club, credit card company, or as additional coverage on an auto insurance policy.
+For peace of mind, many people purchase roadside assistance through an auto club, credit card company, or as additional car insurance coverage on your policy.

-Quick tips for when your keys are locked in your car
+Tips for when you've locked your keys in your car

 Many people lock themselves out of their cars each year.
 It's normal to feel embarrassed, but don't let the inconvenience feel monumental.
 You can get through it calmly by keeping the following in mind:

-- If your spare key is at home, ask a friend or family member to bring it to you.
-Or, if you parked your car in a safe place with no people, pets, or valuables inside, consider using a rideshare service.
+If your spare key is at home, ask a friend or family member to bring it to you.
+Or, if you parked your car with no people or pets inside, consider using a rideshare service.

-- If you're striking out with the spare key and roadside assistance, the next best option might be to choose a tow service or locksmith.
+If you don't have a spare key or roadside assistance, the next option is to call a tow service or locksmith.